 Kulture Vulturez: Do you feel like the streets can hold people back?

 SR TheMveMnt: See, it depends.
 A lot of n***** just don’t know how to maneuver with it.
 Some n***** be so into it that they don’t understand there’s times where it’s not needed.
 Respectfully, there’s times where you got to come in this place a little different.
 Have a little more class and shit.

 It’s more for the survival of the fittest.
 If you fit and you ready, you got that mentality of ambition and you got to get it no matter what the circumstances is, you’re going to always survive.

-SR TheMveMnt: I was sitting at the crib, [and] I was chillin’.
-I was partying and shit a little bit at this time, so I was always drinking and shit.
-I was just thinking about the weekend and shit, how it was and how it be lit.
-And then I made the song.
+SR TheMveMnt: I was sitting at the crib, and I was chillin’.
+I was partying and shit at this time, so I was always drinking and shit.
+I was just thinking about the weekend, how it was and how it is lit.
+Then I made the song.
 Really, it was more of an ego boost for me.
-It was like, let me show these n***** how to really f***ing stepping on this shit.
-This music shit easy, it comes come too easy.
+It was like, let me show these n***** how to f***ing step on this shit.
+This music shit easy, it comes too easy.
 It was really more like that.
 It just came out even better.

 When people started really f***ing with it and singing the song when I perform it, that shit is when I really notice it.
 Like, ‘Oh damn, I made a little banger.
 This joint is about to go crazy for this shit.’
 That concept came from just being in a party scene, trying to just be lit and letting n****s know I’m stepping on ten or come on out here.

 The video was easy.
 It was my first time in California and shit.
 So, I was like, ‘Bro, we need a whole bunch of girls in that shit.’
 We did that shit less than a week.
 They all pulled up.
 It was super lit, everybody was vibing.
 They loved the song, too.
 [The girls in the video] were singing that shit and everything was lit.